 The epic poetry narrates an action through verse.
 In that, it is different from tragedy.
 Yet there are similarities between the two genres and so is the case in their construction as well.
 The epic should have a single action, i.e. unity of story.
 The action should have a beginning, a middle and an end.
 It should have an organic unity.
 For Iliad, Aristotle commented, because of its plurality of stories, its dramatisation is difficult.
-He means to say that though the epic allows wide arena, its story should be compressed, it should not include many actors.
-Again, epic is not like history.
-So it should not include a great period of time but a certain portion of life only, which could constitute the unity of action.
+He means to say that though the epic allows wide arena, its story should be compressed, it should not include a great period of time but a certain portion of life only, which could constitute the unity of action.
 And this unity should be directed towards an end.